 Stock Options: A stock option is a right to purchase shares of Common Stock upon exercise of the stock option.
 Stock options granted to an employee under the Amended 2018 Plan may consist of either an Incentive Stock Option, a non-qualified stock option that is not intended to be an "incentive stock option" under Section 422 of the Code, or a combination of both.
 Incentive Stock Options may only be granted to employees of the company or certain of our related corporations.
-Except with respect to awards issued in substitution for, in conversion of, or in connection with an assumption of stock options and non-qualified stock options must have an exercise price per share that is not less than the fair market value of a share of Common Stock on the date of grant.
+Except with respect to awards issued in substitution for, in conversion of, or in connection with an assumption of stock options held by awardees of an entity engaging in a corporate acquisition or merger with us or any of our subsidiaries, Incentive Stock Options and non-qualified stock options must have an exercise price per share that is not less than the fair market value of a share of Common Stock on the date of grant.
 The term of a stock option may not extend more than 10 years from the date of grant.
 The Committee may provide in an Evidence of Award for the automatic exercise of a stock option.